 Personal data is information about you that can identify you or information which when combined with other information could identify you.
 Examples include your name, age, address, date of birth, height, weight, gender and contact details.

 Some personal data is regarded as much more sensitive, this includes health, genetic and biometric data.

 Children’s personal data requires specific protection.
 We are committed to providing the level of protection required and appreciate that this will sometimes vary depending on jurisdiction.

 In General.
 We collect both personally identifiable information and non-personally identifiable information from you as described in greater detail below.
 This is information about you that you give us when you browse or use the site, use the REVOOLA App, correspond with us by phone, SMS, email, social media or otherwise.
 We may collect some or all of the following information:

-- Contact Data includes home address, billing address, delivery address, email address and telephone numbers.
+- Contact Data includes billing address, email address.

 - Financial Data includes bank account and payment card details.
 If you choose to purchase REVOOLA products or services, you may be asked to provide your payment information, such as a credit card number and/or other related information that may be required from you to complete your purchase (“Financial Information”).
 Unless we tell you otherwise at the time of your purchase we do not collect, store or maintain your Financial Information.